RemiFigea/avatar_blender_mediapipe/README.md

 For now, you can take a glance at the results with specific landmark files if you have Blender installed on your computer.

+This project generates results using data files prepared in the /data folder.
+The main script, blender_script.py, depends on these files.
+The scripts used to prepare these files are in the /scripts folder.
+They are not necessary to run the main script.

 ## Main challenges

 Challenges are various.
 Here are some relevant ones: